 Feet stacked on the coffee table, I lean back and take another pull.
-Just as the smoke infiltrates every vessel of my lungs, the double-wing doors to my room bust open and crash against the walls.
-One inch short of a panic, I jump to my feet, toss the joint out through the open French doors behind me, and turn to face my furious uncle, mouth clamped tight.
+Just as the smoke infiltrates every vessel of my lungs, the double-wing doors to my room burst open and crash against the walls.
+One inch short of panic, I jump to my feet, toss the joint out the open French doors behind me, and turn to face my furious uncle, mouth clamped tight.

-“You’re my only heir and it pains me on so many levels to see how you’re wasting your time, your life—and my money!”
+“You’re my only heir, and it pains me on so many levels to see how you’re wasting your time, your life—and my money!”

 “Really?
 What do you do?”

 He folds his burly arms over his chest, his sinewy muscles twitching under the rolled-up sleeves of his black dress shirt.
 “Things?”
-Uh oh, his voice is dangerously low.
+Uh-oh, his voice is dangerously low.

 Holy shit.
 Wrong thing to say.

-Slowly backing off behind the couch, I never let him out of my sight.
-In a mood like this, he’s quite likely to start breathing fire—or sweat it, considering the new glow to his shirt.
+Slowly backing behind the couch, I never let him out of my sight.
+In a mood like this, he’s likely to start breathing fire—or sweat it, considering the new glow to his shirt.

 “What has he done this time?”
 Eleanora asks quietly.

 Uncle V tilts his head back and rubs his temples.
 “Weed, darling.
 He’s smoking weed in our house.
 And he’s still feeding on the staff.
-How often do I have to tell him—”
+How often do I have to tell him—?”

 Startled, my uncle turns his head to her and silently questions her with an arched eyebrow.

-Two more steps, and I’ll be free again.
+Two more steps and I’ll be free again.
 A breath of relief is waiting in my lungs to be released.
 But it’s not going to happen.

-Hah!
+Ha!
 I know she loves me.
 But my uncle?
 I wouldn’t bet my immortal soul on it.

 Slowly, Eleanora turns to me.
 Her eyes go lethal first, followed by her voice.
 “You’re drinking from Cassandra?”